 The letter of intent should list all relevant identifying information for the property and the parties involved in the transaction.
 If more than one party owns the property, include all names and the contact information for each.
 List the property address, size and a description of any buildings included with the sale.
 List the name, address and phone number of the seller.
 If you are offering to purchase any fixtures attached to the buildings or personal property, list the details of each item in your letter.

 Include a deadline for the recipient to respond to your offer.
 This prevents the other party from using your offer as leverage to increase the bids from other potential buyers.
-After the deadline, all parties to the letter are released from any obligation to complete the transaction.
-Either party may also withdraw its interest without incurring a legal obligation to the other at any time prior to the execution of the sales contract.
+After the deadline, all parties to the letter becomes null and void, releasing all the involved parties from any obligation to complete the transaction.
+Either party may also withdraw its interest without incurring a legal obligation to the other at any time before the execution of the sales contract.
 Key dates for payments, completion of improvements and property delivery should also be explicitly laid out in the letter of intent.

 - Digital Vision./Digital Vision/Getty Images